daniel-yj-yang/ml/model_evaluation/README.md

 ### ROC curve

-- y-axis is True Positive Rate
+- y-axis is True Positive Rate = Recall = Sensitivity
 - x-axis is False Positive Rate

 ### Use the ROC curve